-- Turn left out of The Falcon & at end of churchyard turn right down Victoria St (past St Michaels Café) - Follow road round to left & turn right down The Cross (later becomes Tibbiwell Lane) at Cardynham Bistro; NB The Oak is just a few paces straight on here, just past the Cardynham Bistro - Follow the road all the way to the bottom of the valley - Just after crossing stream at bottom, turn left up the farm track to Brook Farm (Public Footpath sign) - Halfway up the track fork left (Public Footpath follows stream left as drive bends round to the right) - Go over a wooden stile, keeping alongside the stream it's always muddy here! - Go round another wooden stile or go over it if you prefer!
-Daisy normally jumps in stream here (again) - Go up a dozen steps and over a stile, the path diverges from the stream slightly here - Turn left after climbing the stile and walk along the bottom of the field, still following the stream below - Go over a stile into next field - Turn right immediately after the stile and walk uphill on the right side of the field - The field narrows at top right corner into a grass lane, go straight on, climb over stile next to metal gate - Look behind & right at view of Painswick church & continue straight ahead towards farmyard (Dell Farm) - Bear right through the farmyard, going past the pond on the right, then walk uphill along the farm track heading towards the houses at the top of the hill (Longridge) - Ignore any potential turnings at an intersection of tracks halfway up and keep heading up the hill, following a grassy track towards the houses at Longridge - Turn right on reaching road, Painswick is to the right across valley & houses of Longridge are on left - After 25 yds there is a raised farm track on the left side of the road: walk along this track - Before end of track turn left at Public Footpath sign at gap in hedge; walk up past small common area - Turn right onto the tarmac drive and then after just 10 yards ... - Turn left at a Public Footpath sign (marked Wysis Way) and head diagonally right up through the woods - Go straight across the main road (at Bulls Cross) and continue down the lane on the other side, signposted by a Public Footpath sign
+- > Turn left out of The Oak and then first left at the Cross (later becomes Tibbiwell Lane) - > Follow the road all the way to the bottom of the valley - > Just after crossing stream at bottom, turn left up the farm track to Brook Farm (Public Footpath sign) - > Halfway up the track fork left (Public Footpath follows stream left as drive bends round to the right) - > Go over a wooden stile, keeping alongside the stream it's always muddy here! - > Go round another wooden stile or go over it if you prefer!
+Daisy normally jumps in stream here (again) - > Go up a dozen steps and over a stile (DD), the path diverges from the stream slightly here - > Turn left after climbing the stile and walk along the bottom of the field, still following the stream below - > Just before a house on left, turn right between two metal gates and walk uphill between the two fields - > At the top right continue straight ahead through wooden gate

+Look behind and right at view of Painswick Church then continue straight ahead through metal gate towards farmyard (Dell Farm)

+Bear right through the farmyard, going past the pond on the right, then walk uphill along the farm track heading towards the houses at the top of the hill (Longridge)

+Ignore any potential turnings at an intersection of tracks halfway up and keep heading up the hill, following a grassy track towards the houses at Longridge

+At top, go through kissing gate and turn right onto road, Painswick is to the right across valley & houses of Longridge are on left

+After 25 yards, at 'The Briars' and 'Kontiki', there is a raised farm track on the left side of the road: walk along this track

+- > Before end of track turn left at Public Footpath sign at gap in hedge; walk up past small common area - > Turn right onto the tarmac drive and then after just 10 yards ... - > Turn left at a Public Footpath sign (marked Wysis Way) and head diagonally right up through the woods - > Go straight across the main road and continue down the lane on the other side, signposted by a Public Footpath sign